Harry-Zhu-45/CP_works/README.md

 ## Other Project

 - [NSfunction](./otherProject/NSfunction/)
-  - Solve the NS fuction, written in Fortran
+  - Solve the NS function, written in Fortran
   - Data saved as txt files
   - Drawing dynamic graph with python